inkstitch/pyembroidery/README.md

 ---

+SVG Export:
+* pyemb.write_svg(pattern, filename):

+This is largely for testing purposes, it's not a binary writing format.
+But, it's entirely needed for testing purposes.
+There is some notable irony in writing an SVG file in a library, whose main genesis is to help another program that *already* writes them.
+But, without some provably flawless method of exporting the data read, there's no clear way to guarentee a problem is within a reader or a writer.

+---

 Composing a pattern needs to give fine grain control of the embroidery core commands: stitch, jump, trim, color_change, stop, sequin, end
 These are what embroidery machines can actually do as a practical matter.